williamshen-nz/business-manager-2015/README.md

 # Business Manager
-For A-Level Computing Project 2015.
+For my A-Level Computing Project 2015.
 Finalist in Brightsparks Technology Awards 2015.

-Check PDF files in repository for more information.
+Read the PDF files to understand how to use the program and the design.
+Please forgive me for using Visual Basic...
+It was the preferred language at my high school.

+src - contains source files
+install - contains installables

+The program requires a working Access database configured properly.
+I will push one to Git as soon as I find one.